-The Funds have adopted policies and procedures designed to discourage short-term trading.
-Although market-timing can take place in many forms, the Funds generally define a market-timing account as an account that habitually redeems or exchanges Fund shares in an effort to profit from short-term movements in the price of securities held by the Funds.
-The Funds seek to eliminate such purchases and have taken steps that it believes to be reasonable to discourage such activity.
-The Funds' frequent trading policies and procedures seek to identify frequent trading by monitoring purchase and redemption activities in each Fund over certain periodic intervals and above certain dollar thresholds.
+The Board of Trustees of each Fund has adopted, and the Fund has implemented, policies and procedures designed to discourage short-term trading (the "Short-Term Trading Program").
+Although market-timing can take place in many forms, the Short-Term Trading Program generally defines a market-timing account as an account that habitually redeems or exchanges Fund shares in an effort to profit from short-term movements in the price of securities held by the Fund.
+The Short-Term Trading Program seeks to eliminate such purchases and takes steps believed to be reasonable to discourage such activity.
+The Short-Term Trading Program seeks to identify frequent trading by monitoring purchase and redemption activities in each Fund over certain periodic intervals and above certain dollar thresholds.
 The policies include communicating with relevant shareholders or financial intermediaries, and placing restrictions on share transactions, when deemed appropriate by the Fund.
 The Fund reserves the right to reject any purchase order.
-While the Funds make efforts to identify and restrict frequent trading that could impact the management of a Fund, the Funds receive purchase and sales orders through financial intermediaries and cannot always know or detect frequent trading that may be facilitated by the use of intermediaries or by the use of combined or omnibus accounts by those intermediaries.
-If a shareholder, in the opinion of a Fund, continues to attempt to use the Fund for market-timing strategies after being notified by the Fund or its agent, the account(s) of that shareholder may be closed to new purchases and exchange privileges may be suspended.
-Additionally, if any transaction is deemed to have the potential to adversely impact a Fund, the Fund has certain rights listed and detailed later in this prospectus.
+While the Short-Term Trading Program makes efforts to identify and restrict frequent trading that could impact the management of the Fund, the Fund receives purchase and sales orders through financial intermediaries and cannot always know or detect frequent trading that may be facilitated by the use of intermediaries or by the use of combined or omnibus accounts by those intermediaries.
+If a shareholder, in the opinion of the Fund, continues to attempt to use the Fund for market- timing strategies after being notified by the Fund or its agent, the account(s) of that shareholder may be closed to new purchases and exchange privileges may be suspended.
+Additionally, if any transaction is deemed to have the potential to adversely impact the Fund, the Fund has certain rights listed and detailed later in this prospectus.

-The application of the Funds' excessive trading policies involves judgments that are inherently subjective and involve some selectivity in their application.
-The Funds, however, seek to make judgments that are consistent with the interests of the Funds' shareholders.
-No matter how the Funds define excessive trading, other purchases and sales of Fund shares may have adverse effects on the management of a Fund's portfolio and its performance.
-Additionally, due to the complexity and subjectivity involved in identifying excessive trading and the volume of Fund shareholder transactions, there can be no guarantee that the Funds will be able to identify violations of the excessive trading policy or to reduce or eliminate all detrimental effects of excessive trading.
-The restrictions above may not apply to shares held in omnibus accounts for which the Funds do not receive sufficient transactional detail to enforce such restrictions.
+The application of the Short-Term Trading Program involves judgments that are inherently subjective and involve some selectivity in their application.
+The Program, however, seeks to make judgments that are consistent with the interests of each Fund's shareholders.
+No matter how the Fund defines excessive trading, other purchases and sales of Fund shares may have adverse effects on the management of the Fund's portfolio and its performance.
+Additionally, due to the complexity and subjectivity involved in identifying excessive trading and the volume of Fund shareholder transactions, there can be no guarantee that the Short-Term Trading Program will be able to identify violations of the excessive trading policy or to reduce or eliminate all detrimental effects of excessive trading.
+The restrictions above may not apply to shares held in omnibus accounts for which the Fund does not receive sufficient transactional detail to enforce such restrictions.